YanaSn0/AutoHotkey/README.md

-# AutoHotkey
-AutoHotkey script for mouse.
-AutoHotkey v2.0.19 needed.
+# AutoHotkey script for easy copy/paste. v2.0.19 needed.

 Click the mouse wheel to paste.